Ranchy101/YouTube-Promotion-Metrics/README.md

 8. Compile and Run TestToExcel.java

 Upcoming Changes:
-- Automatic removal of "trash" rows in promotions.txt file, removing the need to do it manually
+- Automatic removal of "trash" rows in promotions.txt file, removing the need of steps 5-6.